Azure-Samples/azure-devops-terraform-oidc-ci-cd/README.md

 When deploying the example you will have selected to use the default Managed Identity approach or the Service Principal approach choose the relevant option below.

-##### Option 1 and 2: Managed Identity
+##### Option 1 and 2 Only: Managed Identity

 1. Login to the [Azure Portal](https://portal.azure.com) with your Global Administrator account.
 1. Navigate to your Subscription and select `Resource groups`.
 1. Click the resource group post-fixed `identity` (e.g. `JFH-20221208-identity`).
 1. Look for a `Managed Identity` resource post-fixed with `dev` and click it.

-1. Option 2 Only:
+#### Option 2 Only: Federated Credentials
 1. Click on `Federated Credentials`.
 1. There should only be one credential in the list, select that and take a look at the configuration.
 1. Examine the `Subject identifier` and ensure you understand how it is built up.

-##### Option 3: Service Principal
+##### Option 3 Only: Service Principal

 1. Login to the [Azure Portal](https://portal.azure.com) with your Global Administrator account.
 1. Navigate to `Azure Active Directory` and select `App registrations`.